Krasny Bor Forest, Karelia

-Krasny Bor is a wooded area, not far from Petrozavodsk, the capital of Karelia, in northwestern Russia.
-As with Krasnaya ploshchad (Красная площадь) in Moscowtoday known in English as Red Square but with a name originating, from earlier Russian usage, as the "Handsome" or "Beautiful" SquareKrasny Bor means the "Beautiful (or Handsome) Grove".
+Krasny Bor (Красный бор) is a wooded area, not far from Petrozavodsk, the capital of Karelia, in northwestern Russia.

 The Karelian instance of this common Russian toponym has become widely known, thanks to the efforts of Yury A. Dmitriev, as The Forest, Red with Spilled Blood, one of Stalin's killing fields of the late 1930s.

 Identifying the buried victims

 In 1997 a killing field and burial place for NKVD executions during Stalin's Great Purges was identified at Krasny Bor and then thoroughly investigated by the historian Yury A. Dmitriev, the head of the human rights organisation Memorial in Karelia.

 The burial site covers an area of approximately 350 by 150 metres.
 According to execution reports in the former KGB archives for Karelia, 1,193 people were shot and buried there: 580 Finns, 432 Karelians, 136 Russians and 45 persons of other nationalities.
 The shootings took place from 9 August to 15 September 1937 and from 26 September to 2 October 1938.
 The Finnish victims were targeted by the Finnish Operation of the NKVD.

 In an interview with Yury Dmitriev recorded in May 2015 he said that through work in the archives the identity of all those shot at Krasny Bor had been established with a high level of certainty.
 For comparison, roughly half of those shot at Sandarmokh have been identified.